 Each section has been extensively researched and is widely regarded as the technical standard for diving information and procedures.
 The manual is easily referenced and used internationally by recreational, commercial, and military divers because of its authoritative and approved procedures.

-This 7th Revision contains the most up to date decompression tables, and techniques for avoiding decompression sickness.
+This Revision 7A contains the most up to date decompression tables, and techniques for avoiding decompression sickness.